How Trump Did It: Three Ways the President Landed His Acquittal

 With that number comes power.
 Trump’s allies have made it clear that breaking with Trump would have a political price.
 After Romney became the only Republican on Wednesday who voted to convict Trump of abuse of power, Trump’s son Don Jr. tweeted that Romney is “now officially a member of the resistance & should be expelled from the @GOP.”

 Earlier, when the impeachment vote came to the floor of the House on Dec.
 18, the White House scrambled to ensure that no Republicans would vote against Trump.
-Rep. Will Hurd, a moderate Republican from Texas who served in the CIA, considered breaking ranks but ultimately voted against impeachment.
+White House officials believed Rep. Will Hurd, a moderate Republican from Texas who served in the CIA, was considering breaking ranks but ultimately voted against impeachment.
 Trump thanked House Minority Leader Kevin McCarthy on Thursday for keeping House Republicans together and keeping Democrats from being able to say they got a bipartisan impeachment vote.
 “Damn, did you do a job,” Trump told McCarthy, predicting that the political fallout from impeachment would make him Speaker of the House after the next elections.
 “We’re lucky you’re there,” Trump said.

 By the time the impeachment case made it to the Senate for trial, Trump told aides he also wanted household names like Ken Starr and Alan Dershowitz defending him, and they came on board to help craft Trump’s public defense.
 Trump called his legal team “warriors” on Thursday.
 “I call them friends because you know you develop friendships and relationships when you’re in battle and war,” he said, adding: “You have to focus on this because it can get away very quickly, no matter who you have with you it can get away very quickly.”